 In addition, since the heating loads of passive solar homes are often very low due to the solar gain, more complicated heating systems such as Hydronic radiant heating, or even geothermal, may not always be cost effective.
 Many home owners are electing to have simpler systems to supplement the passive solar (that is often combined with wood) such as the mini-split heat pumps that can work in very cold climates.

-I am not seeing any of the mechanical stuff (air handler, duct work etc.).
+I am not seeing any of the mechanical stuff (air handler, duct work etc. - HVAC).
 Is the Review Set of plans complete?

-The Review Set is the same as the Construction Prints.
+The drawings in the Review Set are the same as the drawings in the Construction Prints which include generic HVAC information; however the Construction Prints come with Custom Energy Specs which include information about mechanical systems in general.
 Most customers have adaptations made to the plans either with Sun Plans or a local design professional.
 There is an example of a Review Set on the Review Set page that shows the type of information that is included in the drawings.
 In addition, the Detail page for each house plan also states which drawings are included.
 HVAC recommendations vary greatly with the climate and client preferences so HVAC is not a part of pre-designed plans.
 This is standard in the house plan industry.

 In the house plan industry, HVAC design (seldom drawings) is typically provided by the HVAC designer who is typically the mechanical subcontractor.
 HVAC engineering and is not a part of the plans as it is in commercial design.
 Occasionally such as in high end custom designed homes a mechanical engineer will provide custom services, but that is not the norm.
 With pre-designed plans (such as the plans that are available through Select-A-SunPlan) Sun Plans often removes any custom notes about the HVAC so as to not mislead a future customer into thinking that what was acceptable to the original client for whom the house was created is acceptable for another climate and a home owner that may have different energy priorities.
 Some customers may desire Passivhaus performance while others may be happy with Energy Star minimum.
 In the case of some plans, the client may not have used a ducted HVAC system.